 To build oil pressure, I just disconnect the inertia switch, which disconnects the fuel pump.
 I have seen builders removing the spark plugs to reduce the compression, but I have a freshly charged battery which is more than capable of spinning the engine over even with plugs at a speed sufficient to generate oil pressure.

 However, we never saw any oil pressure on the oil pressure gauge!

 This was a serious spanner in the work, but I have read about builders who have had this problem, resulting in various parts being replaced.
 Sensors and gauges have been known to be faulty, but I had to make the decision on whether to proceed with no oil pressure reading.

-The oil was not leaking from anywhere, and this convinced me that it was ok to proceed with the start.
-I did, and saw that oil was returning to the top of the dry sump tank.
+The oil was not leaking from anywhere, but what convinced me that it was ok to proceed with the start was I saw oil was returning to the top of the dry sump tank.
 So the absence of oil pressure was just an electrical problem with the sensor or guage with I could solve later.

 The inertia switch was reconnected.
 Ready to go.

 Before you try for that initial start, there is one more thing to do, prime the fuel system.
 The fuel pump runs for a few seconds each time the ignition is switched on, but then it doesn’t run again until the engine is actually running.
 Having just a few seconds of an active fuel pump just isn’t enough for a bone dry system.
 So switch the ignition on and off a few times, until you hear the point when the pump starts reaching the regulator pressure and the tone changes.

 Finally, I pressed the starter button!

 My engine spluttered on the first spin, and started on the second.